sumudu-k/sumudu-k/README.md

 <p align="center">
 <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/80728820-e06b-4f96-9c9e-9df46f0cc0a5" width="800">
 <br><br>
-I'm a tech enthusiast with a keen interest in web development, mobile applications, and software engineering 🌐📱👨‍💻.
+<h5>I'm a tech enthusiast with a keen interest in web development, mobile applications, and software engineering 🌐📱👨‍💻.
 I thrive on discovering new technologies, like a curious bird 🐦 exploring the endless expanse of the universe 🌌.
 From building responsive websites and crafting intuitive mobile apps to designing robust software solutions, I’m always eager to dive into the latest frameworks, languages, and tools.
-Technology is my passion, and every new discovery feels like reaching for the stars ✨.
+Technology is my passion, and every new discovery feels like reaching for the stars ✨. </h5>
 </p>
 <p align="center">
-Let’s connect and create something extraordinary together! 🚀
+<h4>Let’s connect and create something extraordinary together! 🚀</h4>
 </p>

 <h3 align="left">Connect with me:</h3>